litwa-yuen/foodOrder/README.md

-# foodOrder
+# Food Order
-FoodOrder is a web and mobile application that simplifies the process of ordering food from restaurants.
+Food Order is a web and mobile application that simplifies the process of ordering food from restaurants.
 This application provides a seamless experience for customers to place orders, make payments, and receive notifications.
 Additionally, it offers restaurant owners a convenient platform to manage incoming orders.

 #Features:
 #For Customers